yuliyazabarsky/Train-Timetable/README.md

 ***********
-Technologies used in this app: JavaScript, JQuery, Firebase.
+Technologies used in this app: JavaScript, JQuery, Firebase, Moment.js.